 My wish and goal is that we see the day when the German Constitutional Court thinks just as I and many others, that free choice of the form of heterosexual, homosexual or sexually mixed family life is a fundamental right.
 Please also read my Theses on polygamy and monogamy – all theses on one page

 Absolutely worth reading (sorry, only in german, you might try translating by opening the link to the article and copying the text and then using google translation, which you can access via a link here in the sidebar on the right): Ja, klar will ich, at the website of Freitag

 Notice: This article is translated from an original article on one of my german websites Viktor-Leberecht.de or Polygamie-ist-gut-fuer-sie.de (engl:Polygamy is good for you).
 How i do my translations.
 Last updated: July 20, 2012 at 17:51 pm © Viktor Leberecht All rights reserved.
-Please feel free to share my content, but on republishing this post please provide a link to the original post, which happens automatically when you use Social-Sharing-Services.
+Please feel free to share my content on Social-Sharing-Services.
 What do you think?
-Leave a comment here or send me a question through the contact form or the FAQ.
-You may also use your Facebook or your Twitter account for commenting (Twitter and Facebook login is above the comment field.
-The plugin that is used for this will ask for permission to access your respective account, but only in relation to your comment here.).
-All comments will be moderated due to legal regulations and to avoid Spam.
+Leave a comment here.
+For your convenience you may either use the integrated comment system of wordpress in the first comment field, or if you prefer you may post with your Google+ account in the second comment field.
+You may also send me a question through the contact form or the FAQ.

 Tags: Federal Constitutional Court of Germany, German Government, Human Rights and Liberties, Individual and group rights, Marriage, Polygamy, Same Sex Marriage